Miriam-Hein/pands-project2021/README.md

 <div align="justify">

 ***pandas*** stands for "Python Data Analysis" and was created as an open source by Wes McKinney.
 This project uses the library to take data directly from the csv file uploaded.
-This library creates a Python object with rows and columns called dataframe (often refered to in code as df) which allows to work with a "table like" structure rather having to work with lists and/or directories using for loops/list comprehension.
+This library creates a Python object with rows and columns called dataframe (often referred to in code as df) which allows to work with a "table like" structure rather having to work with lists and/or directories using for loops/list comprehension.
 A "nickname"/ short for pandas has been created for better usability to access Pandas with "pd.command" instead of having to use "pandas.command".
-Numpy is usually used in combination with pandas.
+NumPy is usually used in combination with pandas.
 [4]

-***numPy*** stands for "Numberical Python" and is the library that pandas, matplotlib and Scikit-learn are build on.
-It is not as default installed an therefore has to be added.
+***numPy*** stands for "Numerical Python" and is the library that pandas, matplotlib and Scikit-learn are built on.
+It is not as default installed and therefore has to be added.
 This has been done at the start of this module via Anaconda.
 It is used for the manipulation of Python objects also called multi-dimensional array-based data and is the main package for scientific computing with Python.
 The arrays include collected values.
 [5]

 ***matplotlib*** is a library used to mimic the functions of MATLAB, which is a programming and numeric computing platform to analyse data, develop algorithms and to create models for example with the build in package Simulink.
 Each pyplot function does a change to a figure, for example it creates a figure, decorates plots with labels and titles and saves the figure (all examples used in this project).

 ***seaborn*** is a data visualisation library based on matplotlib making statistical graphs in Python.
 Seaborn can operate either on dataframes or array containing whole datasets, which is the case for this project (refer to Dataset import).
 It performs the initial semantic mapping this means the focus is in the different elements of your plot and therefore it is more data-oriented rather than matplotlib where you detail on how the graph is drawn.
 In the code seaborn requires only the names of the variable and their roles specified.
-It is not necessary to specify any attributes like color values or marker code.
+It is not necessary to specify any attributes like colour values or marker code.
 Behind the scenes, Seaborn translates into arguments matplotlib understands.
 [7]
 </div>

 #### Requirements to run Python code